-Open the fire door so that it is at right angles to the front of the stove and support the door assembly on blocks of wood etc.

-Remove the 2 no. screws and top hinge retaining plate, (please note it may be necessary to loosen the 2 no. screws in the lower hinge retaining-DO NOT REMOVE) carefully move the door assembly away from top hinge pin.

-Drop one washer over the top hinge pin.

-Align the door assembly onto the hinge and re-fit the hinge retainer plate.

-Check & repeat again if necessary, for fitment.
+- Open the fire door so that it is at right angles to the front of the stove and support the door assembly on blocks of wood etc.. - Remove the 2 no. screws and top hinge plate, (please note it may be necessary to loosen the 2 no. screws in the lower hinge retaining plates-DO NOT REMOVE PLATES! - Carefully move the door assembly away from the top hinge. - Drop one washer over the top hinge pin.
+Align the door assembly onto the hinge / pin. - Refit the hinge retaining plate and screws.
+Check and repeat again if necessary.